Genesis 11:1-9; Joel 2:28-32; Acts 2:1-47; Romans 8:1-39

-The rest of the Old Testament is the story of how God was bringing us back into fellowship with Him, and back into fellowship with one another.
+The rest of the Old Testament is the story of how God was bringing us back into fellowship with Himself, and back into fellowship with one another.
 It involves promises made to Abraham, Moses, David, and the prophets.
 They were finally fulfilled in the person and work of our Lord and Savior Jesus Christ.
 It was his sacrifice on the cross, foreshadowed in the Old Testament sacrifices, that reconciled God to us and made us acceptable before Him.

 But there was one more step.
 The third person in the Trinity was now to begin his work, a work we partially described on Ascension Day.
 Acts 2 describes his coming, fulfilling the promise that Luke records from the Prophet Joel.
 The Holy Spirit fell upon those disciples (about 120 of them, Acts 1:15) and they suddenly began speaking languages they previously did not know.
 Jews who had gathered in Jerusalem from all over the “world” heard these Galileans speaking their own languages.
 What did it all mean?

 It meant that the event that happened at the Tower so many millennia earlier had been reversed.
 Instead of speaking different languages and not being understood, now we were speaking different languages and understanding one another.
 Instead of being scattered, we were now being gathered – gathered into one family again – the family of God.
 The plan of redemption was fulfilled as the Holy Spirit came to work saving faith in the hearts of men so that they would believe in Jesus.
-The Book of Revelation showed us what we now wait for.
+The Book of Revelation shows us what we now wait for.
 The gift of the Holy Spirit in our hearts is our guarantee or down payment, our foretaste of that for which we wait.
 He binds us together in love, sanctifies us, and makes us ready for our heavenly dwelling.
 Our God has conquered Babel through the Spirit.
 Hallelujah!